 8. Who Will Hold my Money While Settling my Debts?

 Don’t settle with anyone opting to hold your money for you.
 While waiting for your debts to be settled, your money should be held in a third-party escrow account where you have full control and the freedom to close the account any time you want and can also get your money back without risking any penalty charges.

 9. What Other Alternatives do I Have to Debt Settlement?

 Exploring all the debt relief options available is key to making an informed decision.
 It will help you choose an option that is ideal for your situation.
 If you want to contact a credit counselling agency to weigh your options before shaking hands with a debt settlement company, they should be supportive of your decision.
 A debt settlement company that tries to pressure you or discourage you from looking at other alternatives usually means that they are motivated by their own self-interests.

 10. How Often Will You Update me on the Situation?

 Don’t settle for anything less; a debt settlement company that practices transparency will always update you on their negotiations with your creditors and make sure that you understand every step of the process.

 Consider Your Options

-Being harassed on a daily basis by your creditors is no way to live, that’s why if you are currently experiencing this issue you need to consider debt settlement and all your other options.
-Debt settlement will allow you to negotiate your debts and pay them off so you can live a debt free life and get your finances back on track.
+Being harassed on a daily basis by your creditors is no way to live, that’s why if you are currently experiencing this issue you need to consider all your debt-relief options, including debt settlement.
+Depending on your situation one will offer you better results than the other.
+While Debt settlement will allow you to negotiate your debts and pay them off so you can live a debt-free life and get your finances back on track.